CCM JETSPEED VS. RIBCOR VS. TACKS HOCKEY SKATES

-The main difference between the Jetspeed, Ribcor, and Tacks skate families is their fit, with each skate constructed to suit a different body type and style of play.
-The distinctions between the models, though, is a little more involved than small, medium, and large.
+The main difference among the Jetspeed, Ribcor, and Tacks skate families is their fit, with each skate constructed to suit a different body type and style of play.
+But the distinctions among the models are a little more involved than small, medium, and large.

 Originally a bicycle manufacturer, CCM has been one of the world's premier makers of ice hockey skates since 1937.
-Today, the three families of CCM skates are the Tacks, Jetspeed, and Ribcor lines.
-Each family offers models at all price points, from the recreational to the professional level, with multiple offerings in between.
+Each member of the CCM skates lineup - Ribcor, Tacks, and Jetspeed—offers models at all price points, from the recreational to the professional level, with multiple offerings in between.

-The top-line FT2 skate features CCM's Liteframe 360 Evo technology, a new one-piece frame developed with no outsole, stitching, or glue in the high energy transfer zones.
-It's lightweight with a high level of stiffness for the player looking for explosive power.
+The top-of-the-line FT2 skate features CCM's Liteframe 360 Evo technology, a new one-piece frame developed with no outsole, stitching, or glue in the high energy transfer zones.
+It's lightweight and offers a high level of stiffness for the player looking for explosive power.

-Ribcor skates are the trackshoes among CCM's skate families.
+Ribcor skates are the track shoes among CCM's skate families.
 CCM calls the fit in the Ribcor "flexible" - it is a low-volume skate akin to Bauer's Vapor skate.
-The Ribcor is designed for skaters with narrower toe, forefoot, instep, and heel dimensions.
+The Ribcor is designed for skaters with narrower toe and smaller forefoot, instep, and heel dimensions.
 That said, this is CCM's most adaptable skate with the most flexible boot, particularly in the top-end 80K model.
-CCM maintains that though the skate is measured for narrow feet, the boot's adaptability makes the Ribcor suitable for any sized foot - once achieved in the Ribcor pump, a technology CCM has moved away from.
+CCM maintains that though the skate is measured for narrow feet, the boot's adaptability makes the Ribcor suitable for any sized foot.
+This adaptability was once achieved with the Ribcor pump, a technology CCM has moved away from.

 This is CCM's skate for the agile skater.
 The top-end 80K Ribcor features CCM's 3D-lasted, composite quarter package boot design with FlexFrame technology.
 The premium Ribcor is designed for the speed demons on the squad, accustomed to leaving defenders in the icy dust.

-Aside from the general fit and a handful of structural differences between the families, the main difference between the top-end Super Tacks AS1, Jetspeed FT2, and Ribcor 80K skates is the boot construction: the AS1 and FT2 come in a one-piece boot design while the 80K is a two-piece boot.
+Aside from the general fit and a handful of structural differences between the families, the main difference among the top-end Super Tacks AS3 Pro, Jetspeed FT2, and Ribcor 80K skates is the boot construction: the AS3 Pro and FT2 come in a one-piece boot design while the 80K is a two-piece boot.

 CCM introduced the one-piece skate to the market several years ago and the design has become popular in the NHL, with as many as 150 players choosing to wear it.
 There are three main advantages to the one-piece boot design.